 Selecting the Financial Metrics.
-Consistent with fiscal 2015, revenue and operating income were the financial metrics used for fiscal 2016.
-The Compensation Committee selected net revenue because we believe, as a company still in the early stages of growth as a public company, top line growth is important to our shareholders and to the ultimate performance of the Company.
-Top line growth, however, must be accompanied by improvement to the bottom line; so the Compensation Committee selected operating income as a second performance metric.
-In the future, as the Company grows and circumstances change, the Compensation Committee will review the application of other financial performance measures.
-The Compensation Committee typically sets a target level of performance at which the full target bonus can be earned.
-The Compensation Committee also sets a threshold level of performance below which no bonus is earned and a maximum level of performance that results in a maximum bonus.
+Consistent with fiscal 2016, revenue and operating income were the financial metrics used for fiscal 2017.
+The Committee selected net revenue because we believe top line growth is important to our shareholders and to the ultimate performance of the Company.
+Top line growth, however, must be accompanied by improvement to the bottom line, so the Committee selected operating income as a second performance metric.
+In the future, as the Company grows and circumstances change, the Committee will review the application of other financial performance measures.
+The Committee typically sets a target level of performance at which the full target bonus can be earned.
+The Committee also sets a threshold level of performance below which no bonus is earned and a maximum level of performance that results in a maximum bonus.

-AN NUAL IN CENTIVE PLA AN STRUCTURE PRIOR FISCAL YEAR CURRENT FISCAL YEAR FINANCIAL METRICS Weight Payout by Performance Level as a Percentage of Target Incentive FINANCIAL METRICS Weight Payout by Performance Level as a Percentage of Target Incentive Threshold(3) Tar get Maximum Thresh old(3) Target Maximum Operating Income 40% 25% 100 0% 200% Operating Income 25% 259 % 100% 200% Net Revenue 35% 25% 100 0% 200% Net Revenue 25% 259 % 100% 200% Total 75% 25% 100 0% 200% Total 50% 259 % 100% 200% STRATEGIC METRICS Weight Payout by P erformance of Target a Percentage STRATEGIC METRICS Weight Payout by Performance Level as a Percentage of Target Incentive Met Most(3) Met All Exceed Significantly Exceed Met Most(3) Met All Exceed Significantly Exceed Corporate Strategic Objectives(1) 25% 75% 100% 125% 150% Corporate Strategic Objectives(1) 25% 75% 100% 125% 150% Personal Objectives 25% 75% 100% 125% 150% Total 25% 75% 100% 125% 150% Total 50% 75% 100% 125% 150% TOTAL 187.5%(2) TOTAL 175%(2)
+ANNUAL INCENTIVE PLAN STRUCTURE

+FINANCIAL METRICS METRICS Weight Payout by Performance Level as a Percentage of Target Incentive

+Threshold Target Maximum

+Operating Income 25% 25% 100% 200%

+Net Revenue 25% 25% 100% 200%

+Total 50% 25% 100% 200%

+ANNUAL INCENTIVE PLAN STRUCTURE

+STRATEGIC METRICS Weight Payout by Performance Level as a Percentage of Target Incentive

+Met Most Met All Exceed Significantly Exceed

+Corporate Strategic Objectives(1) 25% 75% 100% 125% 150%

+Personal Objectives 25% 75% 100% 125% 150%

+Total 50% 75% 100% 125% 150%

+TOTAL 175%(2)
-The payout for strategic objectives is capped at 100% in the event that either or both of the operating income or net revenue metrics are not achieved at the threshold performance level or (1) higher.

-Mr. Wallstrom's total annual incentive payout is capped at 200% of his base salary.
+- The payout for strategic objectives is capped at 100% in the event that either or both of the operating income or net revenue metrics are not achieved at the threshold performance level or higher. - Mr. Wallstrom's total annual incentive payout is capped at 200% of his base salary.